fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 ~~The error message *UIDPLUS not supported* means that your email provider does not provide the IMAP [UIDPLUS extension](https://tools.ietf.org/html/rfc4315).
 This IMAP extension is required to implement two way synchronization, which is not an optional feature.
-So, unless your provider can enable this extension, you cannot use FairEmail for this provider.~~
+So, unless your provider can enable this extension, you cannot use FullEmail for this provider.~~

 <br />